openhab/openhab-docs/configuration/items.md

 In openHAB "Items" represent all properties and capabilities of the user’s home automation.

 While a device or service might be quite specific, Items are unified substitutions inside the openHAB world.
-Items can be Strings, Numbers, Switches or one of a few other basic Item types, a programmer can rightly compare Item Types with base variable types of a programming language.
+Items can be Strings, Numbers, Switches or one of a few other basic Item types, and a programmer can compare Item Types with base variable types of a programming language.

-One unique feature of openHAB Items (in comparison to normal variables) is the possibility to connect them to the outside world (via Bindings, more about that later).
+One unique feature of openHAB Items (in comparison to normal variables) is the ability to connect them to the outside world (via Bindings - more about that later).
-An Item does not simply hold a certain information (e.g., "No Error", 3.141, OFF), the information is synchronized with the real world in both ways.
+An Item does not simply hold information (e.g., "No Error", 3.141, OFF), the information is synchronized with the real world in both ways.

 But let's not get ahead of ourselves.
-The rest of this page contains all details regarding Items and is structured as follows:
+The rest of this page contains details regarding Items and is structured as follows:

 {::options toc_levels="2..4"/}